Books About Authors & Writers

 Desperation and intrigue lead her to follow up with the number on the note, and before she knows what’s happening, she’s kind of agreed to be a contract killer for a woman with a truly terrible husband.
 Whoops.

-While the synopsis sounds pretty dramatic, this book is definitely witty and hilarious versus gory or scary.
+While the synopsis sounds pretty dramatic, this book is definitely witty and hilarious, rather than gory or scary.
 It’s filled with twists and turns that will keep you turning the pages and unable to put it down!

-Keep in mind that this isn’t intended to be a realistic crime book.
-You have to suspend your disbelief at points and just enjoy the ride.
-It’s perfect for fans of Janet Evanovich’s Stephanie Plum series.
+Keep in mind that this isn’t intended to be a realistic crime book, and you have to suspend your disbelief at points and just enjoy the ride.
+It’s perfect for fans of the Stephanie Plum series by Janet Evanovich.

 Book Summary